Unaffected by global financial turmoil

 Qatar has in recent years been a prolific investor in London, the best financial capital in the world.
 With investments ranging from Harrods and The Shard, to Heathrow Airport.
 But in 2013 relations were taken to another level after The Financial Times reported that the State had allotted £10 billion for British infrastructure investments.
 Why do you think Qatar has had this flourishing attraction to investments in the UK?

-The excellent Qatar – UK relations are historical, dating back to the time when Qatar was a British protectorate.
+Excellent Qatar – UK relations are historical, dating back to the time when Qatar was a British protectorate.
 Quite apart from the fact that this good relationship motivates Qatar to invest in the UK, London and the rest of the UK make excellent investment destinations.
 London’s real estate market, infrastructure and consumer business are all areas that attract investors.
-The UK’s investor friendly policies, labor relations, and the legal protection available to investors make the UK one of the best investment destinations in the whole of Europe.
+The UK’s investor-friendly policies, labour relations, and the legal protection available to investors make the UK one of the best investment destinations in the whole of Europe.

 As a man involved not only as Governor of the Central Bank but also as Chairman of the QFC Regulatory Authority, QFMA, Qatar Development Bank, Managing Director of the QIA, and Chairman for the Gulf Monetary Council 2014, you have a wealth of knowledge like few of your contemporaries.